Laying on of hands

-The laying on of hands is a religious practice.
-In Judaism semikhah (סמיכה, "leaning [of the hands]") accompanies the conferring of a blessing or authority.
+The laying on of hands is a widely-used religious practice.

+In Judaism, semikhah (סמיכה, "leaning [of the hands]") accompanies the conferring of a blessing or authority.
 In Christian churches, chirotony is used as both a symbolic and formal method of invoking the Holy Spirit primarily during baptisms and confirmations, healing services, blessings, and ordination of priests, ministers, elders, deacons, and other church officers, along with a variety of other church sacraments and holy ceremonies.